Information about transition

 • Young people aged 17 or older may be seen in an adult gender identity clinic or be referred to one from GIDS.

-• As of the time of writing (at the start of 2024) GIDS is currently closed for referral’s while the NHS developed two new GIDS centre to ensure, as stated in the Cass report, that ‘Children and young people with gender incongruence or dysphoria must receive the same standards of clinical care, assessment and treatment as every other child or young person accessing health services’ and they currently do not.
+• As of the time of writing (at the start of 2024) GIDS is currently closed for referral’s while the NHS develop new GIDS centre to ensure, as stated in the Cass report, that ‘Children and young people with gender incongruence or dysphoria must receive the same standards of clinical care, assessment and treatment as every other child or young person accessing health services’ and they currently do not.

 You can read more about the Cass Interim Report